 The White House grounds are beautifully landscaped with a variety of trees, shrubs, and flowers.
 The garden has been redesigned and expanded throughout America’s history.
 In 1913 Ellen Wilson, the first wife of Woodrow Wilson, had a rose garden planted just outside of the Oval Office.
 It has been known as "the Rose Garden" ever since.
 Mrs. Wilson also brought the landscape designer Beatrix Farrand to the White House to landscape the East Side of the garden, which remains in almost exactly the same form today.

 The White House grounds are maintained by a garden crew consisting of 13 regular staff including a chief horticulturalist who is on the executive residence staff.
-The other 12 are National Park Service staff – 3 foremen, 8 gardeners, and 1 maintenance operator.
+The other 12 are National Park Service staff—three foremen, eight gardeners, and one maintenance operator.

 Enjoy the following photos and get a glimpse of the White House Gardens.